Joeseff6/CLIEmployeeTracker/README.md

 `cp .env.example .env`

+After connecting to the MySQL server, __you must__ use the queries in /db/employeesSeeds.SQL before invoking the CLIEmployeeTracker.

 # Tasks to Complete the Job :white_check_mark:

 - [x] When the user invokes the application, they are present a menu of choices